Edward Albert Sharpey-Schafer: Biography

 He was born Edward Albert Schäfer, in Hornsey in London, the third son of Jessie Brown and James William Henry Schäfer, a merchant born in Hamburg, who had come to England as a young man, and was a naturalised citizen.
 His mother was English.
 The family lived in Highgate in north-west London.

 Edward was educated at Clewer House School.
 From 1868 he studied medicine at University College London, where he was taught by the eminent physiologist William Sharpey.
 He became the first Sharpey Scholar in 1873.

 In 1877 Sharpey-Schafer reported to the Royal Society his discovery in jellyfish of what eventually came to be dubbed the nerve synapse; the Royal Society was skeptical of the unconventional notion of such spaces separating individual neurons, and asked him to withdraw his report.
-In 1888, in Spain, Santiago Ramón y Cajal, having used the Italian scientist Camillo Golgi's technique for staining nerve cells, published his discovery of the nerve synapse, which in 1889 finally gained acceptance and won Ramón y Cajal recognition as a, alohgside Golgi – many say, the – "founder of modern neuroscience".
+In 1888, in Spain, Santiago Ramón y Cajal, having used the Italian scientist Camillo Golgi's technique for staining nerve cells, published his discovery of the nerve synapse, which in 1889 finally gained acceptance and won Ramón y Cajal recognition as a, alongside Golgi – many say, the – "founder of modern neuroscience".

 Sharpey-Schafer was appointed Assistant Professor of Practical Physiology in 1874 and was elected a Fellow of the Royal Society in 1878 when he was 28 years old.
 He was Fullerian Professor at the Royal Institution and became Jodrell Professor at UCL in 1883, a position he held until 1899 when he was appointed to the chair of physiology at the University of Edinburgh (replacing the late William Rutherford) where he remained until his retirement in 1933 and becoming Emeritus Professor thereafter.
 His chair was filled by Prof Ivan De Burgh Daly.

 In 1900 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir William Turner, Alexander Crum Brown, Sir John Murray, and Alexander Buchan.
 He served as the Society's Vice President from 1913 to 1917 and as President 1929 to 1934.
 He won the Society's Neill Prize for 1919 to 1921.

 In 1902 he commissioned the Scottish architect Robert Lorimer to design Marly Knowe, a substantial Arts and Crafts villa in the coastal town of North Berwick, east of Edinburgh.

 Schafer was a founding member of the Physiological Society and from 1908 until 1933 edited the Quarterly Journal of Experimental Physiology.
 He was the recipient of many honorary degrees and prestigious medals both at home and abroad, including the Cameron Prize for Therapeutics of the University of Edinburgh.
 His book on the Essentials of Histology ran to 16 editions between 1885 and 1954.
 He introduced suprarenal extract (containing adrenaline as well as other active substances) into medicine.
 Schafer became a Fellow of the Royal Society in 1878, was president of the British Science Association in 1911–1912, was president of the British Medical Association in 1912.

 He was knighted by King George V in 1913.

 He died at home in North Berwick on 29 March 1935.